Close Menu

 “Whoever believes in Allah and the Last Day, let him be kind to his neighbor” (Bukhari).

 Let’s take this teaching to heart, applying it in every interaction we have, knowing that through these small acts, we’re not just improving our own lives—we’re uplifting our faith and getting closer to Allah in earning his blessings and rewards.
-Let’s know that every good and bad deed of a Muslim shall be rewarded and let’s strive to always do good all the time.
+Let’s know that every good and bad deed of a Muslim shall be rewarded, and let’s strive to always do good all the time.
 Here’s a hadith on the reward for good and bad deeds!

 So, what will you do today?
 How will you start treating your neighbor?